Moonlet/ZIP/zips/zip-6.md

 ## Rationale

-The server when it recieves a transaction, applies the same set of checks to the it as a zilliqa node would apply.
-The transaction is then saved to the state of the server.
+The server when it recieves a transaction, applies the same set of checks to it as a zilliqa node would apply.
+The transaction is then confirmed or rejected and the corresponding state is saved.
 This saves on time for the consensus between nodes, which is a major bottleneck in terms of testing.

-The Isolated server tries to enable all the APIs which may be responsible for a developer to test his/her transaction.
-However, it does not form a blockchain, it just simulates it.
+The server tries to enable all the APIs which are responsible to test a transaction.
+However, it does not form an actual blockchain, it just simulates it.

-It is a conscious decsion here to not enable block related APIs as those have no meaning in a single node simulation enviornment, since no block is being generated.
-Hence APIs like `GetTxBlock` or `GetNumTxnsTxEpoch` do not make sense.
+It is a conscious decsion here to not enable block related APIs as those have no meaning in a single node simulation enviornment.
+Since no block is being generated, APIs like `GetTxBlock` or `GetNumTxnsTxEpoch` do not make sense.

 To test a transaction however, two approachs emerged.

 * Event Trigger: Say a developer wants to test his her smart contract at blocknumber `N`.
 He/she deploys the transaction at blocknumber `M` and then can use the `Increase Blocknumber` API to increment by
 `N-M` and figure out its behaviour at `Nth` blocknumber.
 This gave rise to the event-triggered mechanism.
 The user will not have to wait to reach the `Nth` block.

-* Time Trigger: The event-triggered mechanism fails when the isolated server is being used by multiple users as a single user might change the blocknumber, causing confusion for the other users, hence when this is enabled, the blocknumber automatically updates after specific time intervals and `IncreaseBlocknum` is disabled.
+* Time Trigger: The event-triggered mechanism fails when the isolated server is being used by multiple users as a single user might change the blocknumber, causing confusion for the other users, hence when this is enabled, the blocknumber automatically updates after specific time intervals. `IncreaseBlocknum` is disabled.

 The Isolated server is just a layer above the original zilliqa code.
 Hence, most of the updates in zilliqa code base are automatically updated in the isolated server.